vijaykumar10022/Form-Handling-using-a-basic-procedure-with-bootstrap4./README.md

 # Form-Handling-using-a-basic-procedure-with-bootstrap4.

 ## Django Forms:
-  * Django provides a Form class which is used to create HTML forms.
-It describes a form and how it works and appears.
+  *
+  * Django with forms to carry information to the databases,cloud,servers ect

   * It is similar to the ModelForm class that creates a form by using the Model, but it does not require the Model.